• Facebook

 Client Activity Events

-This is to compensate for any accidental disconnects occurring due to buggy networks since the NCache client automatically reconnects in such networks without disrupting the client operations.
+This feature helps compensate for accidental or brief disconnections caused by unstable networks, since the NCache client automatically reconnects without disrupting operations.
 Note that this does not apply to the clients that manually dispose and reinitialize themselves.
+You need to enable client activity notifications in the NCache Management Center before they can be used.

 Event Data Filters